 Browse Glossary «Reflection: Physical Modeling & Modular Syntheses 2014–2018»

 Coppice’s self-enclosed system exhibits music production’s core techniques: audio recording and generation.
 Each ‘set-up’ or study–Bellows and Electronics, and Physical Modeling and Modular Syntheses–honing in on music’s process of reproduction and representation, respectively.

 By joining instrumental restraints, sound processing, and high and low audio fidelities of multiple generations, Coppice’s music points out musical effects that balance between intentional and incidental causes.

-The fragility of old-age bellowed instruments paired with modified cassette tape processors yields a kind of “documentary music” in which objects and their maintenance are forthright.
+The fragility of old-age bellowed instruments paired with modified cassette tape processors yields a kind of abstraction in which objects and their maintenance are forthright.
 By nature of its electronic origin, the synthesis music is bound to its relationship to the loudspeaker (and the loudspeakers’ relation to spaces and listener.)
-This “fictional music” regards matters or simulation, remediation, and the traces of screens on memory and the senses.
+This concretion forms to render visually-dominant tensions between virtuality, simulation, remediation, and flattening – the traces of screens on memory and the senses.

 The transposition of instruments and devices representative of each study period reflect interests in mechanical keyboard instruments and signal processing (pump organs becoming electric pianos, and tape processes becoming material signal processors of custom design.)

 Emergent from acoustic and electronic signals, Coppice presents multi-sided trajectories towards the reduced listening of coupled sonic abstractions.

 Coppice’s compositions begin from the characteristics of its sources: the conditions and mechanics of centenarian organs and deteriorating tape devices, and the modularity of electronic instruments and interfaces.